digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 We already deployed `Prometheus` and `Grafana` into the cluster as explained in the [Prometheus Monitoring Stack](#PROM) chapter.

+So, why `Prometheus` in the first place?
+Because it supports `multidimensional data collection` and `data queuing`, it's reliable and allows customers to quickly diagnose problems.
+Since each server is independent, it can be leaned on when other infrastructure is damaged, without requiring additional infrastructure.
+It also integrates very well with the `Kubernetes` model and way of working and that's a big plus as well.

-`Prometheus` follows a `pull` model when it comes to metrics gathering meaning that it expects a `/metrics` endpoint to be available for scraping.
+`Prometheus` follows a `pull` model when it comes to metrics gathering meaning that it expects a `/metrics` endpoint to be exposed by the service in question for scraping.
 Luckily for us the `Ambassador Edge Stack` setup created earlier in the tutorial provides the `/metrics` endpoint by default on port `8877`.

-`AES` exposes the `/metrics` endpoint via a `Kubernetes Service` called `ambassador-admin` in the `ambassador` namespace as seen below:
+The service in question is called `ambassador-admin` from the `ambassador` namespace as seen below:

 ```bash
 kubectl get svc -n ambassador